Public Health Q&As

 What is Tri-County Health Department’s role?

 Arapahoe County residents will continue to receive all public health services from TCHD through the end of 2022.
-Commissioners will work with the agency as we navigate the process over the coming months.
+Commissioners and the Foundational Board of Health will work with the agency as we navigate the process over the coming months.
 TCHD and its employees provide valuable resources, experience and expertise, and the County hopes to work closely with them as we find a way to move forward that is in the best interest of our residents, businesses and employees.

 How will public health services be provided beginning in 2022?